junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Aren't you the most hypocritical man in the world, Dean?*

 Dean swallows hard, and pushes Cas aside.
-That thin layer of warm feeling slides away, exposing him to the Lucifer's blinding light.
+That thin layer of warm feeling slides away, exposing him to Lucifer's blinding light.

 Dean stands straight, talking to Michael and Lucifer directly.
 Not wincing at the light, not blinking.